Campaign of the Month: October 2017

 He deployed again for the Iraq War in 2003 where his service with distinction earned him the opportunity to apply the Marine Corps Special Operations Command Detachment One pilot program.
 With further encouragement from his grandfather, he applied and was selected.
-After completing training he deployed again in 2004 with them where he led in the fierce street by street, block by block, battle to reclaim Fallujah.
-It gave him both purpose and outlet against the rage associated with his father’s death – the father he had always been too distant.
+After completing training, he deployed again in 2004 with them where he led in the fierce street by street, block by block, battle to reclaim Fallujah.
+It gave him both purpose and outlet against the rage associated with his father’s death—the father who had always been too distant.
 Here, on the battlefield, he was alive.
 Nothing else mattered but the next mission, the next day, the firefight.

-In 2006, when the Detachment One pilot program was disbanded, he was merged into the reconstituted successor as part of the United States Marine Forces Special Operations Command Marine Raider Regiment as a Captain, leading a fourteen-man Marine Special Operations Team on repeated deployments across the CENTCOM AOR, all the while honing his lethal skills.
-By 2008 US involvement in the region was drawing down as part of a more isolationist shift in foreign policy.
-Selected for rotation to the Marine Raider Training Center he instead submitted his resignation, much to the surprise of his superiors.
-Little did they know, it was under the guidance once more of his grandfather, who promised him an opportunity beyond his imagining to follow.
+In 2006, when the Detachment One pilot program was disbanded, he was merged into the reconstituted successor as part of the United States Marine Forces Special Operations Command Marine Raider Regiment as a captain, leading a 14-man Marine Special Operations Team on repeated deployments across the CENTCOM AOR, all the while honing his lethal skills.
+By 2008, U.S. involvement in the region was drawing down as part of a more isolationist shift in foreign policy.
+Selected for rotation to the Marine Raider Training Center, he instead submitted his resignation, much to the surprise of his superiors.
+Little did they know, it was under the guidance once more of his grandfather, who promised him an opportunity beyond his imagining.

-Since his introduction to Dr. North in 2008 by his grandfather – the elder ghoul’s long time domitor – Andrew has been in active service to the Tremere surgeon.
+Since his introduction to Dr. North in 2008 by his grandfather—the elder ghoul’s long-time domitor—Andrew has served the Tremere surgeon unwaveringly.
 The initiation into Jonathan’s service answered many questions that has grown in Andrew’s mind about his father’s past activities, and his death.
 That knowledge, especially that his new master had led his father against monsters the equal of the worst near eastern savage Andrew had put down, created an devotion above and beyond that of the blood bond.
 So far as he was concerned, the wars and conflicts among Kindred were the real battles being fought in the world.
 His previous experiences had only been a prologue.